-Adults who sexually abuse children slowly groom them by gaining their trust by doing kind things for them and paying attention to them.
-Next, adult abusers find ways to be alone with the child and they begin nonsexual touching such as tickling or wrestling, which gradually turns into touching private parts.
-Once the sexual touching starts, adult abusers want to continue the sexual touching and to prevent the child from telling an adult.
-Abusers accomplish this by blaming the child, making them feel guilty for what has occurred, or threatening the child or the child's family with violence.
+Adults who sexually take advantage of children groom them by being a friend so the child will like them.
+They want the child to trust them.
+Next, bad adults find ways to be alone with the child and they begin non-sexual touching such as tickling or wrestling which gradually turns into touching private parts.
+Once the sexual touching starts, bad adults want to continue the sexual touching and prevent children from telling an adult by blaming the child or by threatening the child or the child's family with violence.
 Below are typical grooming behaviors and situations that lead to abuse.

-- Abusers target their child victims by trying to identify a susceptible child with needs that are not being met by their parents, such as being misunderstood, lack of attention, lack of spending money, etc. - Abusers pretend to be responsible adults, such as coaches and teachers, who care about children to win the trust of their child victims, their parents, and other staff members. - Be alert for adults who appear to care too much and want to hang out around children too frequently outside of official team practices and games. - Abusers often offer children gifts, money, special trips and activities, rides home, babysitting, help with homework, and other favors to be liked and trusted and to spend time alone with them.
+- Abusers pretend to be responsible adults such as coaches and teachers who care about children and win the trust of their child victims and their parents. - But it is a warning sign when abusers appear to care too much and want to hang out around children too frequently outside of official team practices and games. - Abusers often offer children gifts, money, special trips to do fun things, babysitting, help with homework, and other favors to be liked and trusted and to spend time alone with them.